acteru/ipa-latex-template/README.md

 # IPA-latex-template
-I created this template for my thesis as an information scientist at GIBB IPA = Individuelle Produktiv-Arbeit
+I created this template for my thesis as an information scientist at GIBB<br>
+IPA = Individuelle Produktiv-Arbeit

 ## Requirements